 You can generally deduct the pay you give your employees for the services they perform.
 The pay may be in cash, property, or services.
-It may include wages, or salaries, or other compensation such as: vacation allowances, bonuses, commissions, and fringe benefits.
+It may include wages, or salaries, or other compensation, such as vacation allowances, bonuses, commissions, and fringe benefits.
 For information about deducting employment taxes, see chapter 5.

-You can claim the following employment credits if you hire individuals who meet certain requirements.
+You can claim the following employment credits if you pay wages to individuals who meet certain requirements.